 Although its characters sometimes are cruel to one another, The Limits of the World is a deeply compassionate story that explores moralistic objectivity and the aftereffects of both colonialism and Americanization on the individual.

 Benjamin Selesnick lives and writes in New Jersey.
-His work has appeared in decomP magazinE, Literary Orphans, Santa Fe Writers’ Project Quarterly, and other publications.
+His writing has appeared in decomP, Lunch Ticket, Santa Fe Writers’ Project Quarterly, and other publications.
 He holds an MFA in fiction from Rutgers-Newark.